adam22gary/adam22gary.github.io/README.md

 #IMPORTANT:

-1. Read the read me file on github to see the images of wireframes and screenshots
+1. View the read me file on github to see the images of wireframes and screenshots
 2. Allow the website your location for the weather to activate
 3. Javascript needs to be enabled, if not already so.